-When the charging cable is activated the combined instrument panel shows a message and a lamp in the car's charging input socket illuminates.
+When the charging cable is activated, the driver display shows a message and a lamp in the car's charging input socket illuminates.
 The charging current is mainly used for battery charging, but is also used for preconditioning the car.
 When the car's hybrid battery is charged, the starter battery is also charged.

 Current intensity (A)Maximum charging current may vary depending on market.